-Christopher Edington is a “hands-on” solutions-oriented professional with 20 years of functional domain expertise in analytics, project management; as well as a progressive career record that spans a full range of IT operations and application development for multimillion-dollar projects in government, health care, financial services, and utility industries.
-In addition, Chris has an extensive background integrating new systems into large-scale IT infrastructure using Waterfall and Agile methodologies; and has a proven record of developing, implementing, and integrating cost-saving business solutions and applications across multiple platforms, and environments.
-Chris is a UC Berkeley graduate and a Certified Professional Consultant (CPC).
-In addition, Chris is a Member, Professional and Technical Consultants Association, Project Management Professional (PMP), and Project Management Institute.
-Chris joined the Board 2016 and in 2017, President Leung named Chairperson, Board’s Finance Committee.
+Director Christopher Edington is a “hands-on” solutions-oriented professional with 20 years of functional domain expertise in analytics, project management; as well as a progressive career record that spans a full range of information technology operations and application development for multimillion-dollar projects in government, health care, financial services, and utility industries.
+In addition, Chris has an extensive background integrating new systems into large-scale informational technology infrastructure using Waterfall and Agile methodologies; and has a proven record of developing, implementing, and integrating cost-saving business solutions and applications across multiple platforms, and environments.
+Chris is a University of California, Berkeley graduate and a Certified Professional Consultant.
+In addition, Chris is a Member, Professional and Technical Consultants Association, Project Management Professional, and Project Management Institute.
+Chris joined the AIMS Board in 2016 and in 2017, President Leung appointed him Chairperson of the Board’s Finance Committee.

 Chairperson, Facilities Committee

-Director Wan has twenty years of experience serving as a project management; and is very familiar with policies and procedures associated with facilities and construction management.
+Director Benson Wan has twenty years of experience serving as a project management; and is very familiar with policies and procedures associated with facilities and construction management.
 Benson currently serves as a Specialty Combination Inspector with the City of Oakland’s Public Works Department.
-Benson graduated from the University of California, Berkeley with a major in Architecture and minor in City Planning.
-Benson joined the Board in 2016 and in 2017, President Leung selected Director Wan to Chair the Board’s Facility Committee.
+Benson is University of California, Berkeley graduated with a major in Architecture and minor in City Planning.
+Benson joined the Board in 2016 and in 2017, President Leung appointed Director Wan as Chairperson of the Board’s Facility Committee.
 Benson’s daughter is a student at AIMS, and served as an active member of the FAC and SSC.
-As a member of the Board, Director Wan remains a strong advocate for parental concerns.
+As a member of the Board, Benson remains a strong advocate for parental concerns.

 Dr. Clifford Thompson

-Dr. Thompson is an experienced educator with more than 20 years of service that includes serving as a classroom teacher, elementary, middle and high school public school principal, and higher educator professor.
-Dr. Thompson was awarded his BA, French & Rhetoric, UC Davis, BA, Liberal Arts and MS, Administration and Supervision, CSU, East Bay, and Ed.D., Organization & Leadership, University of San Francisco.
+Director Clifford Thompson is an experienced educator with more than 20 years of service that includes serving as a classroom teacher, elementary, middle and high school public school principal, and higher educator professor.
+Dr. Thompson was awarded his Bachelor’s of Arts, French & Rhetoric, University of California, Davis, Bachelor’s of Liberal Arts and Master’s of Science, Administration and Supervision, California State University, East Bay, and Ed.D., Organization & Leadership, University of San Francisco.
 Dr. Thomson also holds a Masters and Doctorate of Theology.
 Dr. Thompson remains a very active member of Association of California School Administrators, Association for Supervision and Curriculum Development, Oakland Alliance of Black Educators, National Alliance of Black School Educators and California Alliance of African American Superintendents and Administrators.
-Also, Dr. Thompson is a lifetime member of the oldest Civil Rights Organization in American, NAACP.
-Dr. Thompson joined the Board 2016; and in 2017 he was selected by the full Board to serve as Ombudsmen.
+Dr. Thompson is also a lifetime member of the oldest Civil Rights Organization in American, National Association for the Advancement of Colored People.
+Dr. Thompson joined the AIMS Board in 2016; and in 2017 he was selected by the Board to serve as Ombudsmen.

-Dana Lang is an experienced business advisor and grants manager.
+Director Dana Lang is an experienced business advisor and grants manager.
 She has secured tens of millions in grant funds for local government agencies and has assisted numerous small businesses to gain contract awards.
 During her more than 20 years of public service, Dana served as a Policy Analyst for Oakland Mayor Elihu Harris; Federal Grants Liaison, Metropolitan Transportation Commission; Grants Unit Manager, San Francisco Police Department, and Small Business Affairs Officer, San Francisco International Airport.
-Dana received her BA from Wellesley College, Wellesley, Massachusetts; and her Master’s Degree in Business Administration (MBA) from UC Berkeley Haas School of Business.
-Dana remains connected to her Alma Mater as she is the Treasurer, Wellesley College Class Alumnae Board; and isa volunteer for the Cal Berkeley African American Initiative Scholarship Program.
+Dana received her Bachelor’s of Arts from Wellesley College, Massachusetts; and her Master’s Degree in Business Administration from UC Berkeley Haas School of Business.
+Dana remains connected to her Alma Mater as she is the Treasurer, Wellesley College Class Alumnae Board; and is a volunteer for the Cal Berkeley African American Initiative Scholarship Program.
 In addition, she is a board member and past president of the Northern California Chapter of the Conference of Minority Transportation Officials (COMTO).
 Dana joined the AIMS Board, August 2019.